PARENTS AND CHILDREN (18 MONTHS TO 5 YEARS) ARE INVITED TO ENJOY WINTER-THEMED, HANDS-ON LEARNING ACTIVITIES!

 Technology by Division:

-Preprimary through First Grade – utilize a shared bank of iPads as a research tool in a variety of investigative research studies.
+Preprimary through 1st Grade – utilize a shared bank of iPads as a research tool in a variety of investigative research studies.

-Second through Fourth Grade – utilize individually assigned Chrome books as research work and academic projects become more sophisticated.
+Second through 4th Grade – utilize individually assigned Chrome books as research work and academic projects become more sophisticated.

 Middle and Upper School – utilize their own portable computer as research work and academic projects need to be worked on increasingly outside of class.
 Appropriate device types include: Notebook, Netbook, Chromebook, Microsoft Windows-based notebook computer, Apple iOS-based Macbook, or Google Chrome OS-based Chromebook.
 In addition, ULS offers an optional Cloud-based Microsoft Office 365 subscription for students 13 years and older with valid student email account as permitted by Microsoft.